Spin-momentum Locking and Topological Vector Charge Response with Conserved Spin: Anomalous charge and pseudospin currents

-\it Anomalous charge and pseudospin currents.| We will now show that the CSR Fermi surfaces have a mixed anomaly between the electric charge $U(1)_{\rm EM}$ and the spin $U(1)_A$ symmetries.
-To demonstrate this, we view the CSR mode as a family of 1D chiral modes propagating in the $x$-direction ($y$-direction) with chirality $\chi_{x}(s_{Y})=\sgn(s_{Y})$ [$\chi_{y}(s_{X})=-\sgn(s_{X})$] parameterized by each $k_{y}$ ($k_{x}$).
-For example, at a fixed value of $k_y$ there are four linearly-dispersing modes propagating in the $x$-direction with chirality $\sgn(s_Y),$ each with an effective chemical potential proportional to the fixed $k_y.$ Hence, the charge and pseudospin anomalies of the CSR modes can be straightforwardly determined from the anomalies of 1D chiral modes.
+We will now show that the CSR Fermi surfaces (FSes) have a mixed anomaly between the electric charge $U(1)_{\rm EM}$ and the spin $U(1)_A$ symmetries.
+To demonstrate this, we view the CSR mode as a family of 1D chiral modes propagating in the $x$ direction ($y$ direction) with chirality $\chi_x(s_Y) \PRLequal \sgn(s_Y)$ [$\chi_y(s_X) \PRLequal \PRLminus \sgn(s_X)$] parameterized by each $k_y$ ($k_x$).
+For example, at a fixed value of $k_y$ there are four linearly-dispersing modes propagating in the $x$ direction with chirality $\sgn(s_Y)$, each with an effective chemical potential proportional to the fixed $k_y$.
+Hence, the charge and pseudospin anomalies of the CSR modes can be straightforwardly determined from the anomalies of 1D chiral modes.